Mary Farmer: Major exhibitions and shows

-Details of the majority of exhibitions can be found on the ArtFacts.Net website.
+Details of the majority of known and verified exhibitions can be found on the ArtFacts.Net website.

 Mary Farmer exhibition timeline

 Mary Farmers work was incorporated in over 250 exhibitions, so only ones significant to her career are shown here.
 This included several landmark tours by internationally renowned institutions.
 More detail can be found in a Timeline created in association with the 2024 exhibition Mary Farmer: A life in Tapestry.